 - Massive hemothorax

 - Flail chest

-- Minor or HIDDEN SIX, can be unrecognized in primary, but is absolutely necessary not to miss the following:
+Minor or HIDDEN SIX can be unrecognized in the primary assessment, but is absolutely necessary not to miss the following:

 - Thoracic aortic disruption